Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 Underestimating Your Needs

 The most common mistake is to undershoot the extent of the coverage needed.
-A low-cost policy may seem like a safer choice, but more is needed in case you met with an accident, and your dependents would not be so appropriately protected.
+A low-cost policy may seem like a safer choice, but more is needed in case you meet with an accident, and your dependents would not be adequately protected.
 Estimate your coverage based on realistic calculations of your current financial situation and future goals.

 Ignoring Inflation

-Inflation can eat up the purchasing power of your death benefit over time.
+Inflation continues to reduce purchasing power in 2026, especially for long-term policies.
 As you calculate your coverage, you should certainly take inflation into account, especially if you are purchasing a long-term insurance product.
 What is generous today will no longer be enough 20 or 30 years from now.

 Forgetting About Existing Life Insurance